Users and Roles in the Amelia WordPress Booking Plugin

 Users and roles in the Amelia Booking plugin give you an option to allow all WordPress users to use the back-end of this plugin depending on their role.
 Since different user roles have different capabilities, we will go through each of them.

 WordPress Administrator is the user who has all the plugin’s permissions.
 An administrator can create services, locations, customers, employees, and appointments, and permanently delete or hide all entries.
 He can also customize the look of the front-end of the plugin, so it matches to the website of the company.
 As an admin, one can also make changes in all WordPress settings and change the roles for the other users.

 The “Amelia Manager” role has almost the same permissions as an “Administrator” role, but with a few important differences.
 A manager is allowed hide but not delete anything, a manager cannot customize the front-end look of the plugin and doesn’t have access to the WordPress settings.

 You can add an “Amelia Manager” user by going to Users » Add New, fill in the necessary data, and choose the “Amelia Manager” role under the “Role” option.

 “Amelia Employee” is the role you can give to some or all of your employees.
 Once you create a new Amelia Employee user an automatic email will be sent to your employee with a username and a URL link where they can set their password.

 With this role, your employees can access the list of their appointments on the appointments page or directly on the calendar at the back-end, as well as in the Employee Panel, and they can also export the list for ease in tracking.
-If you want to give more permissions to your employees you can enable six more options which you can find in the plugin’s Roles Settings so your employees can:
+If you want to give more permissions to your employees you can enable six more options which you can find in the plugin’s Roles Settings on the Settings Page so your employees can: